FlaReSS/gr-ecss/python/README - qa tests.md

 Finally, it is possible to create automatically an final report with all the qa tests appended.
 To do it, from terminal, in the path <gr-module>/build/python, run this command:

 > python ../../python/final_report.py

+this command/program will generate a new folder called "Final Report" which contains the final report in .pdf format.